Interested in a future career as a lawyer? Use The Beginner’s Guide to a Career in Law to get started

 I’m considering starting a legal apprenticeship, but are the career prospects the same as the full-time university route?
 What are the main differences between an apprenticeship and going to university?

-Legal apprenticeships are aimed at school leavers (and people already working as paralegals who want to gain some formal qualifications and progress in their careers) as an alternative to university.
-The high cost of going to university is certainly a factor why people might consider an alternative, while others prefer to get straight into their careers and develop skills within a work environment.
+Legal apprenticeships are aimed at school leavers (and those already working as paralegals who want to gain some formal qualifications and progress in their careers) as an alternative to university.
+The high cost of going to university is certainly a reason why people might consider an alternative, while others prefer to get straight into their careers and develop skills within a work environment.

 There are several types of legal apprenticeship, all of which involve on-the-job training at a law firm.
 The different pathways can lead to qualifying as a solicitor or chartered legal executive, as well as a job as a paralegal.
-If you do a six-year solicitor apprenticeship, you will also gain a law degree.
+If you do a six-year solicitor apprenticeship, you’ll also gain a law degree.
+Some firms have also recently introduced the graduate solicitor apprenticeship, which takes between two to three years to complete and is aimed at individuals who have a degree, or equivalent qualification.

 For more advice on choosing between an apprenticeship or university, plus all the apprenticeships info you need to get started, read The Law Apprenticeships Guide.